 Mrs S, 42 years old, consulted me three weeks ago (June 2009) complaining of severe arm pain and tingling in the thumb and forefingers of both hands.
 Worse, burning pain on the soles of both feet and, in the mandibular distribution (left) of Cranial Nerve V, numbness and tingling.

 The condition started insidiously in 2004.
 There was no known cause, and no trauma is recalled.
 There was (and is) no pain in the neck.
 She did complain of stiffness in the neck, however.

 A tentative diagnosis of MS was made in 2006 by a neurologist.
 Parkinsons medication eased the pain sufficiently for her to sleep at night, but had abhorrent side effects.
 Nothing else helped.

-Notice the relatively minor degenerative changes in the first and third X-rays taken in 2006.
-The radiological report states: There is slight loss of C5-C6 disc space.
-The spinal canal has sufficient depth, and the formina are all normal.
+Notice the relatively minor degenerative changes in the first and third xrays taken in 2006.
+The radiological report states that there is slight loss of C5 C6 disc space.
+The spinal canal has sufficient depth, and the foramina are all normal.

 Notice the severe changes that have occurred in only three and a half years.
 I have only shown the right oblique, but the left is almost identical.

 Notice the advanced degenerative changes in the unco-verebtral joints bilaterally.
 The astonishingly swift Immobilisation Arthritis gives testimony to the importance of normal joint nutrition and movement.

 The ins and outs of this case have not yet been satisfactorily settled.
 The MRI does not give clear cut signs of cord impression causing long tract signs in her feet.
 The absence of obvious TMJ symptoms leaves the numbness in the face unexplained.
 Hyperparathyroidism should be considered.
 She does also have an upper cervical fixation, perhaps effecting the sensory nucleus of cranial nerve V in the upper neck.
 The association of TMJ and upper cervical subluxations is of course legendary.